 For Graduate School policy on Satisfactory Progress see Graduate School Memo 16:

 Students must complete three classes outside of the required Drama seminars.
 In addition there is a foreign language requirement:

 All graduate students must stay in graduate status, either registered or on-leave.
 Starting Autumn 2011, you apply to go on leave by filling out a form on the web and paying a $25 (*per quarter*) fee.
 Students who do not remain in graduate status will be required to pay a $250 reinstatement fee.
 On-leave requests are approved by the Graduate program adviser.

 Because of visa requirements, international students must obtain pre-approval from international student services before requesting leave.

 - Request Graduate Leave Status (web form on Grad School's site)

-- Graduate School's on leave policy
+- Graduate School's general on leave information and procedures

 - School of Drama's graduate student on leave policy

 - Required off site education form (PDF) (not usually relevant for Ph.D. students)

 The PhD handbook is updated annually and is a set of descriptions, checklists, and dates to remember.